Sounak-git97/Lead_Score_Case_Study/README.md

 ## Steps Followed:-

-Importing the required libraries and the dataset Inspecting the DataFrame
+1.Importing the required libraries and the dataset.\n 2.Inspecting the DataFrame.
-Checking for missing values
+3.Checking for missing values.
-Analyzing coloumns individually and handling missing values Univariate Analysis and outlier treatment
+4.Analyzing coloumns individually and handling missing values.
+5.Univariate Analysis and outlier treatment.
-Dropping redundant columns
+6.Dropping redundant columns.
-Converting some binary variables (Yes/No) to 0/1 Grouping coloumn features
+7.Converting some binary variables (Yes/No) to 0/1.
-Dummy creation
+8.Grouping coloumn features.
+9.Dummy creation.
-Train - Test Split
+10.Train - Test Split.
-Feature Scaling
-Model Building
+11.Feature Scaling.
+12.Model Building.
-Feature Selection Using RFE
+13.Feature Selection Using RFE.
-Plotting the ROC Curve
+14.Plotting the ROC Curve.
-Finding Optimal Cut-Off Points
+15.Finding Optimal Cut-Off Points.
-Precision and Recall
+16.Precision and Recall.
-Making Predictions on the Test Set
+17.Making Predictions on the Test Set.